Stanzin7/Stanzin-Portfolio/README.md

 ## Expected Outcomes

-By the end of the Google Summer of Code program, the CSS modernization initiative aims to achieve the following outcomes:
+By the end of the Journey at Drupal open source initiative, the CSS modernization initiative aims to achieve the following outcomes:

 - **Enhanced Frontend Design:** The refactored CSS codebase will lead to improved visual aesthetics, consistency, and responsiveness across Drupal-powered websites.